Schedule a free consultation

 If you want to have your records expunged, you should consult with an experienced criminal defense attorney.
 The process can be intimidating, and errors can result in the court denying your petition for expunction.

-At Doug Murphy Law Firm, P.C., our legal team works hard to get your charges dismissed or secure an acquittal at trial.
+At Murphy & McKinney Law Firm, P.C., our legal team works hard to get your charges dismissed or secure an acquittal at trial.
 Then, we guide you through the process of having any and all relevant arrest and criminal records expunged.
 Our office is based in Houston, Texas, but we represent clients throughout the region, including the following counties:

 Contact our office today at 713-229-8333 if you need legal representation to fight a DWI or criminal charge that you will eventually want to have expunged.
 But also contact our office today if you need assistance filing a petition for expunction for a charge that has already been dismissed or for which you have already been found not guilty.
-At Doug Murphy Law Firm, P.C., we have the experience, the insight, and the commitment to get results.
+At Murphy & McKinney Law Firm, P.C., we have the experience, the insight, and the commitment to get results.

 Back to Top